 Photo Credit: Jane Vandenburgh

-Peter Steinberg has represented numerous New York Times bestsellers (including three #1 New York Times bestsellers) and clients have been nominated for or awarded Edgars, the Pulitzer Prize, the Story Prize, The Paris Review Discovery Prize, PEN/Faulkner and National Book Awards.
+Peter Steinberg has represented numerous New York Times bestsellers (including three #1 New York Times bestsellers) and clients have been nominated for or awarded Edgars, The Pulitzer Prize, The Story Prize, The Paris Review Discovery Prize, PEN/Faulkner and National Book Awards.
 His list includes narrative non-fiction, commercial and literary fiction, memoir, health, history, lifestyle, humor, sports and young adult.
 Several of his authors have had their books made into major motion pictures, including Towelhead and I Love You Phillip Morris.
-Peter began his agenting career as an assistant at Donadio & Ashworth in 1996, where he was fortunate enough to assist many great writers including Mario Puzo, Peter Matthiessen, Edward Gorey, Cathleen Schine, Robert Stone and Chuck Palahniuk.
-He has sold books for a couple agencies since and then ran a namesake shop for several years before joining Foundry.
-Peter is a graduate of NYU film school and worked briefly in the film business and was a screenwriter prior to becoming a literary agent.
+Peter’s a graduate of NYU film school and worked briefly in the film business and as a screenwriter prior to becoming a literary agent.

 Jonah Straus founded Straus Literary, a boutique agency in San Francisco with an office in New York, in 2007.
 He specializes in literary fiction, often with an international or multicultural outlook, as well as journalism, history, narrative, and the culinary arts.
 Fiction clients include Achy Obejas (Days of Awe, Ballantine), Whiting Award-winner John Keene (Counternarratives, New Directions), David Hollander (L.I.E.
 Ballantine), Saramago Prize-winner Adriana Lisboa (Crow-Blue, Bloomsbury), and Clark Blaise (Lunar Attractions, Doubleday).
 Nonfiction writers include Drauzio Varella (Lockdown, Simon & Schuster), Sarah DiGregorio (Early, HarperCollins, forthcoming), Edward McClelland (Nothin But Blue Skies, Bloomsbury) and Gordon Weiss (The Cage, Random House).